MatthijsKamstra/haxejs/haxejs/externs.md

 	    }
 	}

-This class will be compiled to a JavaScript object similar to this:
+This class will be compiled to a JavaScript object like this:

 	foo.bar.FooBar = function() {
 	    //some code
 	}

-So if your external library is structured this way, you will need to recreate the package structure within Haxe.
+If your external library is structured this way, you will need to recreate the package structure within Haxe.

 You may also map your package structure to the external library structure using `@:native` compiler metadata.